 So, what will help you clean up that?
 A garden hose is an excellent tool.

 The garden hose is one of the simple yet useful tools.

 With it, you can scrap everything clean without getting messed up.

-Run the garden hose over the roosting bar until you knock loose and the poop, and you are left with a clean roosting bar.
+Run the garden hose over the roosting bar until you knock loose, and you are left with a clean roosting bar.

 After this, then, wash up the roosting bars with a water hose.

 And based on how nasty they are, after washing up the bars, dip a sponge in a dash of white vinegar and run it over the bars.

 This will keep the bars clean and sanitized.